 Additionally, we heard from people living with SCD and their caregivers that some people may not opt for gene therapies, if available and covered under their health benefit, given their preferences and their own risk-benefit tradeoffs.
 In short, for some people living with SCD, the risks and time invested may not be worth the potential long-run health and other benefits.
 One major limitation in the cost-effectiveness model is that it assumes risk neutrality in estimating the expected lifetime health gains associated with gene therapies versus standard of care.
-Therefore, the expected lifetime health gains summarized in this section of the report may be best thought of conditioned on this narrower subpopulation of those who would have considered allogenic HSCT but did not have a matched donor (i.e., those that would consider the net health benefit of opting for gene therapy to be positive).
-There is strong overlap between a narrower population that may consider gene therapies, if approved, and those who would have considered allogenic HSCT but did not have a matched donor (as like gene therapies, HSCT requires high doses of conditioning chemotherapy and a non-zero risk of short-term death).
+Therefore, the expected lifetime health gains summarized in this section of the report may be best thought of conditioned on this narrower subpopulation of those who would have considered allogenic HSCT but did not have a matched donor (i.e., those that would consider the net health benefit of opting for gene therapies, if approved, and those who would have considered allogenic HSCT but did not have a matched donor (as like gene therapies, HSCT requires high doses of conditioning chemotherapy and a non-zero risk of short-term death).